How Much Does Long Term Disability Usually Pay?

 When Will My LTD Benefits Begin?
 When Will They End?

-If your LTD insurance company provides short-term disability insurance, you won't begin receiving LTD benefits until after your short-term coverage has expired.
+If your LTD insurance company provides short-term disability insurance, you won't begin receiving long-term disability benefits until your short-term coverage expires.
 Short-term coverage typically begins after you've exhausted all your sick leave, and it generally lasts for three to six months, depending on the policy.
-Short-term coverage usually pays out a higher percentage of your salary than does long-term coverage.
+Short-term coverage usually pays out a higher percentage of your salary than long-term coverage does.

-In addition, employees are usually required to have worked for the employer for a minimum amount of time before they're covered, and most LTD policies have an "active work requirement" so that only full-time employees are eligible.
+In addition, employees are usually required to have worked for the employer for a minimum amount of time before they're covered.
+And most LTD policies have an "active work requirement," so only full-time employees are eligible.

-The length of time you'll receive benefits can vary widely depending on the policy.
-Some plans pay benefits for a fixed number of years (usually two, three, five or ten), while others will provide payments until you turn 65.
-Note that most LTD policies have a twenty-four month limitation on benefits based solely on mental or nervous conditions.
+The length of time you'll receive benefits can vary widely depending on your policy terms.
+Some plans pay benefits for a fixed number of years (usually two, three, five, or ten), while others will provide payments until you reach retirement age or even longer.

 Talk to a Lawyer